-Regression Testing as an Enabler for Excellence in Model Development
+Regression testing as an enabler for excellence in model developmentModelon

 During my five years at Modelon I have been involved in many kinds of modeling projects using Modelica and FMI: developing specific components and systems, pure library development, system model development and tool cross testing.